PROJECT OBJECTIVES

 Business Value:

-• Redundant work, inefficiencies and human errors minimized
+• Minimize redundant work, inefficiencies and human errors

-• Increased accuracy and more granular information shared
+• Increase accuracy and share more granular information

 User Value: